 The exact answer isn’t known, but if you really think about it, it kind of makes sense.
 Spring Peepers are the first frog to breed when the snows melt.
 Because Spring Peepers are near freezing for months on end in the winter (sometimes freezing solid themselves), their metabolism is slowed so far down that they wouldn’t be able to fully enter a breeding condition during the winter itself.
 Instead, they get almost ready to breed in the fall, shut down for the winter, and finish the process in the spring.
 By mid-September, males are full of sperm and the eggs in females are almost as large and developed as they will be in the spring.
 Jim Andrews, who leads the Vermont Reptile and Amphibian Atlas, puts it like this; “Physiologically they are only days from spring breeding.
 Their systems will shut down entirely soon and they will need to be ready to breed immediately when they thaw out.”

 Furthermore, conditions in the fall can be very similar to what peepers encounter in the spring.
 The days are short, air temperatures are cool, and there is a lot of rain.
-Water levels tend to be too low for the frogs to breed so instead of calling from the wetlands in large numbers, the fall peepers can be heard from the woods and usually in small numbers; just a sporadic peep here and there, which you will sometimes hear in the spring if the frogs wake up before suitable conditions arrive to facilitate massive migrations to the wetlands.
+Water levels tend to be too low for the frogs to breed so instead of calling from the wetlands in large numbers, the fall peepers can be heard from the woods and usually in small numbers; just a sporadic peep here and there, which you will sometimes hear in the winter if the frogs “wake up” on warm days before suitable conditions arrive to facilitate massive migrations to the wetlands.

 If you head farther south, where wetlands rarely ice over and winters are dominated by rain rather than snow, peepers do actually breed in the fall.
-In North Carolina, for example, peepers breed anywhere from November to April, so the frogs down there definitely need to be ready to take advantage of the rains by the end of September, so our northern Spring Peepers calling in the fall could be an innate compulsion to breed all winter; a compulsion that is only interrupted by freezing temperatures.
+In North Carolina, for example, peepers breed anywhere from November to April, so our northern Spring Peepers calling in the fall could be an innate compulsion to breed all winter; a compulsion that is only interrupted by freezing temperatures.
 On at least a few occasions, during warmer wetter years, we’ve even heard large Spring Peeper choruses calling from wetlands in the fall up here, though it is highly unlikely the eggs and young could have survived the bitter cold which followed shortly thereafter.

 All things considered, we can forgive the Spring Peeper for its trespass into fall.
 Spring may be many months way, but for a peeper settling down for the winter, their big night probably feels like it is only days away, and they are ready for it.